sreeram-io/project-zeus/src/data/tech/career-landmine.md

-# The biggest carrer landmine people step on
+# The biggest career landmine people step on

 #### 15 Jun 2021, Berlin